 \subsubsection{ST-Ten}

-We propose an adaptation of the Tenengrad metric for ultrasound imaging, which consists of three sequential steps designed to suppress US-characteristic noise and enhance sensitivity to SoS-related defocusing effects.
-The metric first start by smoothing the image by Gaussian filtering to reduce ultrasound-specific noise while preserving structural features.
+We propose an adaptation of the Tenengrad metric for US imaging, which consists of three sequential steps designed to suppress US-characteristic noise while enhancing sensitivity to SoS-related defocusing artifacts.
+We first smooth the image while preserving large structural features by using Gaussian filtering